 I: Okay.
 Was there anything you enjoyed about this process of the trial?

 P: I like doing research generally; I think it’s a good – good potential product, so I was enthusiastic about using the product itself.
 Patients were very keen to do something non-antibiotic related, so those things.
+EXPAND!!!!

 I: Okay, it’s nice to hear that.
 And – did you have any thoughts about Chinese herbal medicine before you started this trial or did you have any personal experiences, at all?